 Would you like to hear a miracle of God’s power of provision?
 I’m delighted to have David Miller on the blog today.
 He is sharing a testimony today of God’s faithfulness when he was in need.
-Read “My Everything” and be encouraged!

 In 2010, I undertook perhaps the most ambitious project of my lifetime, coordinating the marketing efforts for an Indiana-based corporate wellness company.
-Early efforts in 4 major US cities (Portland, Honolulu, Atlanta, Nashville) during the beta-phase of the project were achieving critical traction and laid the foundation for a national campaign that would be spearheaded from Charlotte in 2011.
+Early efforts in 4 major US cities during the beta-phase of the project were achieving critical traction.
+They laid the foundation for a national campaign that would be spearheaded from Charlotte in 2011.

 Charlotte was the hub of the project because most of the key players on this project from the insurance world were based in the “Queen City.”
 One key player, however, who I had known for several years in Portland, proved to be the disastrous “Achilles heel” in this project.
 It would only be after arriving in Charlotte in Spring of 2011 that I would discover that my business partner from Portland had forfeited credibility for the project through fraud and misrepresentation – most of the key players would back out of the project before May.